finos/common-domain-model/documentation/source/documentation.rst

    relatedAgreements RelatedAgreement (0..*)
    umbrellaAgreement UmbrellaAgreement (0..1)

-``RelatedAgreement`` is used to specify the agreement(s) that govern the agreement, either as a reference to such agreements when specified as part of the CDM, or through identification of some of the key terms of those agreements.
+``RelatedAgreement`` is used to specify any higher-level agreement(s) that may govern the agreement, either as a reference to such agreements when specified as part of the CDM, or through identification of some of the key terms of those agreements.
 It allows to:

 * Identify some of the key terms of a governing legal agreement such as the agreement identifier, the publisher, the document vintage and the agreement date, as part of the ``legalAgreement`` attribute.
-* Or, reference a legal agreement that is electronically represented in the CDM through the ``legalAgreement`` attribute, which has a reference key into the agreement instance.
+* Or, reference the entire legal agreement that is electronically represented in the CDM through the ``legalAgreement`` attribute, which has a reference key into the agreement instance.
 * The ``DocumentationIdentification`` attribute is currently used to map Legal Agreement terms captured as part of an FpML transaction message.
 This attributed will be deprecated when a synonym mapping structure has been incorporated into the ``LegalAgreement`` attribute.

 The below snippet represents the ``RelatedAgreement`` type.